 Genoveva was Schumann’s first and only opera; in it he used techniques borrowed from Wagner (who was critical of Schumann’s libretto).
 Unfortunately, the opera closed after three performances, and criticisms in the press probably discouraged Schumann from writing another opera.
 Fortunately, we can sample this period in his life by hearing the tragic opera’s overture.

 Schumann’s other great concerto, the one for cello, was composed late in his shortened life.
 Because he never liked receiving applause between movements, he deliberately created connections between the three movements, transitions that are, in fact, appreciated now as striking features of the work.
-Schuman had once declared that because he couldn’t write a concerto for virtuosos, he must aim at something else.
+Schumann had once declared that because he couldn’t write a concerto for virtuosos, he must aim at something else.
 Though he does exploit the cello fully, the soloist’s part generally avoids virtuosity for its own sake.
 We are happy to have outstanding Argentine cellist Sol Gabetta as our soloist for this exceptionally lyrical work.

-Programs, artists, dates, prices and availability subject to change.
+Programs, artists, dates, prices, and availability subject to change.